Aviv-public/Aviv-Web-Technical-Test/README.md

 ### 2.2 - Displaying stats for each _arrondissement_

-When we click on an _arrondissement_, an histogram is displayed.
+When we click on an _arrondissement_, a histogram is displayed.
 It represents the listings' distribution per price bin for this _arrondissement_.
 As previously, JavaScript code in charge of generating this histogram asks the web application before each display, by passing the _arrondissement_ identifier as a query parameter.
 The web application responds with JSON formatted data that contains, among others, the values for each bar of the histogram.
 The y-axis is then automatically scaled based on the returned values.

 For each targeted _arrondissement_, the listings price distribution is calculated on the API side, to be integrated to the response of the web application.
 The JavaScript code will use this response to generate the histogram.